rmcgibbo/autotab/README.md

 # autotab

-experimental automatic tab completion for IPython by parsing numpy formatted docstring.
+experimental automatic tab completion for IPython by parsing numpy formatted docstrings on the fly.
 This goes along with IPython PR 2701

 https://github.com/ipython/ipython/pull/2701